Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/downloading-and-installing.md

 <details markdown="block" class="details-tree">
 <summary>Common Issues</summary>

-The most frequent problem is selecting the wrong game executable during installation.
-If you encounter issues, revisit the "Selecting Your Game" section for guidance.
-Incorrect Rendering API selection is another common hiccup.
-If unsure, review the "Selecting the Rendering API" section for more clarity.
+Typically, the largest issue when installing ReShade is that the user will select the wrong executable or rendering API for their game.
+If you encounter issues, revisit the "Selecting Your Game" and "Selecting the Rendering API sections for guidance.

 Other potential issues include:
 * Game compatibility with ReShade.
 * Missing software dependencies, like the [.NET Framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net481-web-installer).
 * Conflicts with other game mods.